-Digital and signal technologies, embedded systems
+Digital technologies and signal processing

-- Industrial and real-time system specification methods ;
+- industrial and real-time system specification methods;

-- Data processing and transmission.
+- data processing and transmission.

-- industrial computing: microprocessor architecture, industrial real-time system methods ;
+- industrial computing: microprocessor architecture, industrial real-time system methods;

 - ENSSAT specialised electronics 1st year engineering diploma